 Under the terms of the Series C investment agreement, we agreed that up to two additional closings resulting in further capital increase and issuance of new Series C preferred shares may be completed (the "Second Closing" and/or, the "Third Closing", respectively).
-Pursuant to the terms of the convertible loan agreement, on January 13, 2014 the lenders exercised their right to convert the full amount of the loan into Series C preferred shares, replacing the Second Closing of the Series C financing.
+Pursuant to the terms of the convertible loan agreement, the lenders exercised their right to convert the full amount of the loan into Series C preferred shares on January 13, 2014.
+The conversion replaced the Second Closing of the Series C financing.
 The obligation to effect the Third Closing was waived by the Company and the Series C investors.